-According to the H&M articles of association, H&M's board of directors is to consist of at least three and no more than twelve members elected by the general meeting and no more than the same number of deputies.
-The annual general meeting decides the exact number of board members, and which individuals are to be elected to the board.
-Board members are elected for the period until the close of the next annual general meeting.
+According to the H&M articles of association, H&M's board of directors is to consist of at least three and no more than 12 members elected by the general meeting and no more than the same number of deputies.
+The AGM decides the exact number of board members and which individuals are to be elected to the board.
+Board members are elected for the period until the close of the next AGM.
 The general meeting also decides on amendments to the articles of association.

-Annual general meeting 2021
+Annual general meeting 2022